BYUI-ECEN-361-Classes/lab-02-interrupts-timers-tacriddle/Documentation/Assignment.md

 * Currently, the reaction tester can have a wait time anywhere between 0 and 7000 milliseconds, Implement a minimum wait time in such a way that doesn't change the potential maximum wait time

-If you do any of these items - just mention what and how it worked, [*here*].
+If you do any of these items - just mention what and how it worked, [*I added it so all the leds furn on isntead of all displaying 8888 I did this by stopping the timer when we begin the timer and start it again after*].